Meet the Team

 Landscape Conservation Programme Manager

 Melissa completed her PhD in savanna ecology at Wits in 2017 and subsequently joined the Terrestrial Bird Conservation Programme (TBCP) on a one-year internship.
 In January 2018 she joined the team permanently as the Threatened Species Project Manager where she coordinated projects on South Africa’s threatened raptors and large terrestrial bird species including the Secretarybird, Black Stork and Southern Banded Snake Eagle.
 Melissa became the acting programme manager for the TBCP for the latter half of 2019 and started as the new manager for the Landscape Conservation Programme in January 2020.
-Melissa oversees a dedicated team of conservationists working to protect and preserve South Africa’s key bird sites and species.
-Melissa oversees the organisation, coordination and running of the biennial Learn About Birds (LAB) Conferences as well as the Kruger Bird & Wildlife Challenge.
+Melissa oversees a dedicated team of conservationists working to protect and preserve South Africa’s key bird species and ecosystems.
+Melissa oversees the organisation, coordination and running of the biennial Learn About Birds (LAB) Conference as well as the Kruger Bird & Wildlife Challenge.
 She also assists with the stream of bird identification requests that are sent to BirdLife South Africa.
 Melissa is also the host and producer of the weekly webinar series Conservation Conversations with BirdLife South Africa.
-Melissa is a keen birdwatcher with a southern African life list of over 760 birds.
+Melissa is a keen birdwatcher with a southern African life list of over 765 birds.